 Sleep Deprivation Causing Traffic Accidents

-Driving while fatigued or sleep-deprived is a well known way to cause an accident on the road.
-Recent reports from the National Highway Traffic Safety Admistration have shown that drowsy driving is the cause for around 100,000 automobile accidents in the United States.
+Driving while fatigued or sleep-deprived is a well-known way to cause an accident on the road.
+Recent reports from the National Highway Traffic Safety Administration have shown that drowsy driving is the cause for around 100,000 automobile accidents in the United States.
 Of those 100,000 accidents, 40,000 resulted in injuries and 1,550 resulted in death.

 You may have heard people say that “driving tired is just as bad as driving drunk.”
 Whether this is an urban legend or not, one cannot dispute the danger that comes with driving while sleep-deprived.
 Fortunately, United States lawmakers have been taking notice and are starting to recognize the danger that drowsiness can bring to our roadways.

-According to the National Conference of State Legislatures, four states (New Jersey, California, Florida, and Utah) have laws which attempt to cut back on the amount of drowsy drivers on the road.
+According to the National Conference of State Legislatures, four states (New Jersey, California, Florida, and Utah) have laws that attempt to cut back on the number of drowsy drivers on the road.
 The New Jersey legislation states that “a driver that has been without sleep for 24 hours is considered to be driving recklessly, in the same class as an intoxicated driver.”

 Coffee To The Rescue!